EDVTAZ/BProtoHW/docs/docs.md

 ## `messaging`

-The messaging module contains code related to handle l0w-level network communication and encryption.
+The messaging module contains code related to handle low-level network communication and encryption.

 ### `common.py`

-The file contains methods used by the client as well as the server too.
+The file contains methods used by the client as well as the server.

 - The `recv_all` function receives exactly n bytes
-- The `recv_message` function receives a single messages and decrypts it if key is given.
+- The `recv_message` function receives a single message and decrypts it if the key is given.
-- The `send_msg` function sends a single messages and encrypts it if key is given.
+- The `send_msg` function sends a single message and encrypts it if the key is given.
 - The `decrypt_sym` function decrypts AES-GCM symmetrical encryption with the given key.
 Used for server-client secure channel.
 - The `encrypt_sym` function encrypts with AES-GCM symmetrical encryption with the given key.
 Used for server-client secure channel.
 - The `pack_msg` function packs message, prefixing it with its length in 4 bytes big-endian.
 - The `verify_sig` function verifies signature on a json payload with cert.
-- The `check_msg_sig` function verifies signature on a message, automatically selecting the correct certificate based on the type of the message and it's contents.
+- The `check_msg_sig` function verifies signature on a message, automatically selecting the correct certificate based on the type of the message and its contents.
 If the extra parameter is given, it is also inserted into the copy of msg before signing (used for implicit nonce signing).
 - The `create_sig` function creates a signature on a json payload with cert.
 - The `create_msg_sig` function creates signature on a message, with the private certificate of the current user.
 If the extra parameter is given, it is also inserted into the copy of msg before signing (used for implicit nonce signing).
 - The `select_cert` function selects the correct user to sign the message for.